Directed by David Solomon

 - Death Glare:

 - Double Entendre: What's the point of loving (Aside Glance) I mean except for the sweaty part. ♫

 - Edible Ammunition: "Hit him with fruits and various meats!"

 - Exact Words: Anya begs the demon D'Hoffryn to revive the people she's slaughtered, and even agrees to sacrifice herself for it when he tells her that will require the life and soul of a vengeance demon.
-There is protest by Anya's friends, teary goodbyes and a lot of drama; right up until the point D'Hoffryn summons Anya's best friend Halfrek, also a vengeance demon, and immolates her right in front of everyone.
+There is protest by Xander, lots of teary angst...right up until the point D'Hoffryn summons Anya's best friend Halfrek, also a vengeance demon, and immolates her right in front of everyone.